How To Move To Mexico – Perfecto

 According to data from the U.S. State Department, between January 2022 and June 2022, there were 115 deaths of U.S. citizens, of which 25 were homicides.
 The largest number of deaths in the time period was as a result of vehicle accidents, with unspecified accidents also accounting for 25.

-Yeah, you’ll read about crime in some Mexican states.
-Note that the cartel people kill each other.
-They are fueled by America’s drug-love.
-They do not want to kill foreigners.
+Yeah, you’ll read about crime in specific Mexican states, and yes, it is a major issue.
+That said, it is essential to note that the cartel people kill each other.
+They are fueled by America’s drug love and need to sell weapons.
+The really bad guys do not want to kill foreigners.
 Bad for business.

 My wife and I are now seven-plus years in and live here full-time.
-Six years ago we built a house across from the neighborhood church in the Guadalupe neighborhood that is known for its murals (that’s our house in the picture).
-Well, it’s our old house – we sold it for a nice profit.
-We now live in a very modern house up the hill that has an amazing view.
+Six years ago, we built a house across from the neighborhood church in the Guadalupe neighborhood, which is well-known for its murals.
+Well, that was our old house—we sold it for a nice profit.
+We now live in a very modern house up the hill with a fantastic view.
 It is a ten-minute walk to Centro.

-I am maintaining my global advertising agency consultancy (it helps that I can work digitally from any location), I recently finished a multi-year global photography project which I started when I arrived in Mexico.
-After shooting in San Miguel de Allende, I photographed communities in L.A., Selma, and worked across India.
-If I relaunch this project (Covid got in the way) I’ll go to Ghana (I think) to add Africa to my white sheet portrait and Widelux film camera series.
+I am maintaining my global advertising agency consultancy (it helps that I can work digitally from any location); I recently finished a multi-year global photography project, which I started when I arrived in Mexico.
+After shooting in San Miguel de Allende, I photographed communities in L.A. and Selma and worked across India.
+I’ll be heading to Vietnam in 2025.

 Back to Mexico…

-I am convinced that I made the right move.
+I am convinced that my wife and I made the right move.
 San Miguel de Allende is endearing, culturally rich, and visually stimulating.
-The people are wonderful and welcome gringos like me.
+The people are lovely and even welcome gringos like me.
 As I’ve mentioned, Travel & Leisure and Conde Nast Traveller have named our town the best city in the world.
 Yes, it deserves its “best,” but one does have to kinda wonder who paid off the magazines for us to get signaled out.

 NOTE: We did not move for political reasons.
-But, living somewhere where many people smile every day and are not addicted to FOX, MNNBC, Google News, and Twitter is a ‘good thing’.
-LOL, sure we have news and social media addicts here.
+That said, living somewhere where most people smile daily and are not addicted to FOX, MNNBC, Google News, or Twitter is a ‘good thing’.
+LOL, sure, we have news and social media addicts here.
 But, at least we do not have to see red political hats when we go to the tienda to buy a mango.

 My Original 2016 Blog Post About the Why and How To Move To Mexico